B.S. in Education: Concentration in Bilingual Education

-The Bachelor of Science in Interdisciplinary Studies, with a concentration in Bilingual Education (BIED), prepares students to pursue a career as a bilingual education, ESL or dual language teacher.
+The Bachelor of Science in Education, with a concentration/certification in Bilingual Education (BIED), prepares students to pursue a career as a bilingual education, ESL or dual language teacher.
 The 124-hour program provides coursework with an emphasis on addressing English language learner needs in the classroom.

 - Students participate in field experiences, ending with a student teaching experience and the opportunity for Bilingual EC-6 certification.

 - We encourage all students to participate in the Bilingual Education Student Organization (BESO) and the Texas Association for Bilingual Education (TABE).

 Freshman, change of major and transfer students should follow all Texas A&M University and department admissions policies.
 View the Undergraduate Admissions page for full information.